zardus/preeny/README.md

 | desock\_dup | Channels socket communication to the console (simpler method) |
 | desrand | Does tricky things with srand() to control randomness. |
 | patch | Patches programs at load time. |

+## Building

+preeny's patch functionality uses `libini_config` to read `.ini` files.
+On debian-based distros, you can install `libini-config-dev`.
+On Arch-based distros, you can install `ding-libs`.
+If you're not running a debian or Arch based distro, you've brought the pain upon yourself.

+You can build preeny by doing `make`.
+It'll create a directory named after the OS and architecture type, and put the libraries there.

+If you intend to build preeny for a 32 bit system on a 64 bit host for example, you can do:
+`PLATFORM=-m32 setarch i686 make`.

 ## Usage